 AWS Certified Developer (Associate) – full courseView course

 WhizLabs is an online training provider specializing in certification training and preparation.

-There are 17 AWS options available; one covering each of AWS’s official certifications plus a handful of deep dives into various specialist topics.
+There are 10 AWS certifications options available; covering each of AWS’s official certifications and diving into various specialist topics.

 Courses include extensive learning content encompassing the syllabus of each certification, hands-on labs to give you under-the-hood experience of AWS products and services, and practice exams to help you get ready to sit your big test.

 Depending on the certification involved, WhizLabs training courses usually sit between $30 and $100, with practice exam packages available for around $25 to $50 extra.
 Though their courses are paid, WhizLabs is almost always running some kind of discount – just click through to the course you’re interested in to see what’s on offer.

-There are more than 3,000 AWS courses for all levels on Udemy, from wide-ranging introductory courses to product deep-dives and certification exam prep, benefiting over 3 million learners to date.
+There are almost 300 AWS courses for all levels on Udemy, from wide-ranging introductory courses to product deep-dives and certification exam prep, benefiting over 3 million learners to date.